Call to Action

 Despite obstacles to human rights investigation erected by the Chinese government, investigators have drawn on refugee accounts, satellite imagery, and government records to document cases of forced labour across the Uyghur Region and expose the government’s policy of using forced labour as a means of social control.
 These investigations show that the breadth of this policy creates significant risk of the presence of forced labour at virtually any workplace, industrial or agricultural, in the Uyghur Region.

 The Chinese government is also transporting Uyghurs and other Turkic and Muslim-majority peoples to other parts of China, where they are working in factories under conditions that strongly indicate forced labour.
 Reports in 2020 revealed that the forced labour of Uyghurs and other Turkic and Muslim-majority peoples has been expanded beyond the Uyghur Region, with at least 80,000 Uyghurs or other Turkic and Muslim-majority peoples transferred to factories across China where they cannot leave, are under constant surveillance, and must undergo “ideological training” to abandon their religion and culture.
-Recent video evidence shows that some of these transfers occurred in early 2020, when much of China was under lockdown as a result of the expanding COVID-19 outbreak.
+Video evidence showed that some of these transfers occurred in early 2020, when much of China was under lockdown as a result of the expanding COVID-19 outbreak.
 This means these labourers were forced to work and exposed to the virus while much of the country’s population sheltered at home.